jonfryd/ImageClustering/README.md

 This is a hobby project that I did back in 2008 based on JAI (Java Advanced Imaging API).

-It purpose is to take a directory of randomly named image files (e.g. JPEG or PNG) and bring order to chaos by using classic image feature extraction techniques along with a [self-organizing map for clustering](http://somlib.gforge.inria.fr/).
+It purpose is to take a directory of randomly named image files (e.g. JPEG or PNG) and bring order to chaos by using a pipeline starting with image feature extraction techniques, then calculate dissimilarity between those features and finally perform classification using a [self-organizing map for clustering](http://somlib.gforge.inria.fr/).

 A couple of features which be useful such as multi-threaded processing and distributing work over the network to different nodes.
 It also comes with a basic Swing UI: